nikhilkoranne/mean-stack/README.md

 # mean-stack
-This project is a simple seed project of MEAN stack(MongoDB-Express-AngularJS-Node.js)
+This project is a simple seed project of MEAN stack(MongoDB-Express-AngularJS-Node.js) with some cool online services integreated, and a much WIP.
 ## Installation of node packages and integreated services.
 - Installation of local node packages
     - `npm install`